carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Windows targets.

 -  clang allows setting ``_MSC_VER`` with ``-fmsc-version=``.
-It defaults to 1300 which is the same as Visual C/C++ 2003.
+It defaults to 1700 which is the same as Visual C/C++ 2012.
 Any number is supported and can greatly affect what Windows SDK and c++stdlib headers clang can compile.
-This option will be removed when clang supports the full set of MS extensions required for these headers.
 -  clang does not support the Microsoft extension where anonymous record members can be declared using user defined typedefs.
--  clang supports the Microsoft "#pragma pack" feature for controlling record layout.
+-  clang supports the Microsoft ``#pragma pack`` feature for controlling record layout.
 GCC also contains support for this feature, however where MSVC and GCC are incompatible clang follows the MSVC definition.